Jakub-Konkol/RutgersThesisTemplate/README.md

 1. Replace the contents of `\author` with your name.
 2. Replace the contents of `\title` with the title.
 3. Replace the contents of `\graduationDate` with your intended graudation date (October, January, or May and year) or when your proposal defense is.
 4. Replace the contents of `\supervisor` with your professor's name.
-If you are co-advised, write both as `XXX and YYYY'.
+If you are co-advised, write both as `XXX and YYYY`.

 ### Copyright page
-If you are preparing a thesis or dissertation, you include a copyright page using the command `\copyrightPage'.
+If you are preparing a thesis or dissertation, you include a copyright page using the command `\copyrightPage`.
 If you are preparing your proposal, delete the command from the template.

 ### Abstract
 Enter your abstract into an `abstract` environment.